hanscappelle/CameraPreviewSample/README.md

 **Update: This fork focuses more on layout, code quality and graphical improvements.
 The support actionbar was added, icon updated and several code and layout changes introduced.**

+### Version History

+* 1.1.0 first tagged version with the improvements on my fork

+## Git Tags

 The below overview of tags is part of the original project showing step by step how several aspects of managing the camera and its preview are handled.

-The biggest concern in my opinion is that this code relies on the wrapping layout ro be a RelativeLayout instance and if not simply breaks.
+The biggest concern in my opinion was that this code relies on the wrapping layout ro be a RelativeLayout instance and if not simply breaks.
+In my version this was set to a more generic ViewGroup object.
 Other than that it's a great way of showing how things are done.

-## Git Tags

 * minimum -- Minimum code implementing camera preview.
 * orientation -- Display in correct orientation.